A Kontsevich integral of order 1: The corrected integral

-It does not depend on the choice of $k$ thanks to the property and it does not depend on the exact paths followed by the sliding humps by the invariance property of $Z^1$.
+It does not depend on the choice of $k$ thanks to the property mentioned in the proof of Lemma~\ref{Lem:prefoncto}, and it does not depend on the exact paths followed by the sliding humps by the invariance property of $Z^1$.

 By taking limits, one sees that an alternative definition is to set $\hat{Z}^1(\mu)$ to be the sum of $\hat{Z}^1$ on all regular parts of $\mu$ and then add/subtract the cost of moving an infinitesimal hump from $-\infty$ to the place where each perestroika occurs.